Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 When making a personal data breach claim, you could be awarded compensation for your non-material damage.

-Non-material damage relates to the psychological injuries you experienced due to the personal data breach.
-For example, you may suffer from anxiety, depression or even post-traumatic stress disorder (PTSD) following a personal data breach.
+Non-material damage is the psychological harm you experienced due to the personal data breach.
+For example, you may suffer from anxiety, depression or post-traumatic stress disorder (PTSD) following a personal data breach.

-Those responsible for valuing your claim for your non-material damage may refer to the Judicial College Guidelines (JCG) to help them.
-The JCG lists compensation guidelines for various injuries, both psychological and physical.
+Those responsible for valuing non-material damage may refer to the Judicial College Guidelines (JCG) to help them.
+The JCG lists compensation guidelines for various forms of harm, both psychological and physical.

 Aside from the first entry, we have used some of these guidelines when producing the following table.
 Please only use it for guidance.